conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 ### Environment variables

-Provider configuration also supports environment variables for all attributes less the `mode`.
+Provider configuration also supports environment variables for all attributes except for `mode`.

 | Environment Variables                          | HCL Value        | Description |
 |------------------------------------------------|------------------|-------------|